- Home / Rates and Fees

-All the lenders that work within the PayDayAllDay.Com network comply with federal laws and state regulations that apply to the online personal lending industry and short-term loans.
-States regulate some things that apply to these forms of lending:
+All the lenders that work within the PayDayAllDay.com network comply with federal laws and state regulations that apply to the online personal lending industry and short-term loans.
+States regulate some things that apply to the forms of lending provided below:

 - the maximum loan amounts

 - the number of loans that may be outstanding at any given time